top of page

 Marketplace & Vending

-We recommend bringing cash for shopping, as internet service is not guaranteed.
+Vendors are located in the Marketplace, in front of Centennial House.
+We recommend bringing cash for shopping, as internet service is available for most service providers, but no guaranteed.
 Vendors keep their own hours throughout the weekend, if there is no one at a vending table please come back and visit them later.
 Vendors are responsible for securing their tables at all times.

-Workshop & Event Locations - 2023 Info Coming Soon!
+Workshop & Event Locations

 Events each have their own location.
-There are 5 Special Events for you to enjoy:
+There are 6 Special Events for you to enjoy:

-• Keynote Speaker - Main Lodge Dining Room
+Keynote Speaker - Centennial Dining Room

-• Swap, Shop & Share - Green Space in Front of Main Lodge
+Swap, Shop & Share - Marketplace

-If you have questions or concerns before the Alberta Herb Gathering, please send us an email at info@albertaherbgathering.ca
+If you have questions or concerns before the Alberta Herb Gathering, please send us an email at info@albertaherbgathering.ca .
+We look forward to exploring with you!

 FAQs